Playtronica/biotron-firmware/TEST-ARTIFACT-1.9.2-RECALIBRATION.md

 settings equality before/after, internal and MIDI Clock modes, both logical ports, unstable/disconnected clips, no stuck notes, USB remains enumerated and the matching Web beta reaches `ready` only after the device reports state `3`.

+## Mac physical result — 2026-08-30

+Exact artifact `ba7c15a…` was flashed with picotool verification after a full 4 MiB backup of the company Biotron running lab firmware `1.9.1`.

+- version `1.9.2` replied through both logical outputs and both inputs;
+- 10/10 normal-mode cycles alternated Port 1/Port 2 and reported ordered
+  `waiting → measuring → ready` on both inputs;
+- cycle duration was 10.062–10.101 s (median 10.083 s);
+- 2/2 MIDI Clock-mode cycles passed, with exactly 50 realtime messages parsed on each cable and no flash, USB, malformed, overflow, reject or recovery counter delta;
+- the 4 KiB settings sector was byte-identical before and after all ten normal
+  cycles: SHA-256 `01318193c809ae176c883733661e437e47c54837cecc31bc16f9b54ff93a29fd`;
+- final reboot returned `1.9.2` through both ports.

+Evidence is under
+`~/ProjectData/playtronica-firmware/biotron/2026-08-30-6361629-recalibration/physical/`.

+The matching Web beta passes its nonce/progress, build and persistent-offline Chrome automation.
+Actual Web UI → physical-device progress display is still a manual one-click gate because the browser-control surface could not claim the localhost test page.
+Unstable/disconnected clips and human observation of stuck-note/audio behaviour also remain physical gates.

+## Release blocker discovered by the physical upgrade

+Lab firmware `1.9.1` provisionally used vendor SysEx ID `123` for settings readback.
+This `1.9.2` branch was based on the diagnostics head and reuses ID `123` for recalibration, so it does not contain that readback feature.
+The two branches must be reconciled with distinct owner-approved IDs before merge or release.
+The successful recalibration test does not override this protocol collision.